JosephFanous/JosephFanous/README.md

 # Hello World

-I'm nothing but a humble man that utilize AI to it's fullest
+I'm nothing but a humble man that utilizes AI to it's fullest